davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post2.md

 [past]

-So, I guess - middles and ends are in the present tense, beginnings and climaxes are in the past?
+So - middles and ends are in the present tense, beginnings and climaxes are in the past?

-Anyway - more on this to come.
+Anyway, there's sort of an infinity of stuff to look at here (pronouns, prepositions, and high-frequency adjectives are especially interesting), and it's hard to know what to pick out at the start.
+More on this to come.